New White Paper: The AI-Native Corporate Legal Department Technology Stack. Download Now

 Matter Comparison Report

-It’s important to note that you’ll need to develop a critical mass of matters before comparisons can generate valid insights.
-It would be a mistake to draw definitive conclusions, for example, from three M&A matters you’ve managed nine years apart.
+Note that you’ll need a critical mass of matters before comparisons can generate valid insights.
+It would be a mistake to draw definitive conclusions from three M&A matters managed nine years apart.

 Closing Thoughts